Do you want to optimize your landing pages? If you have never heard of a “landing page” before, you are likely a newbie in online marketing.

 Technically, you can have as many landing pages as you want.
 The sky’s the limit here.
 Just be sure only to have the amount you’re willing to track.

 Google thinks of landing pages as a necessary part of any website.
 However, Google has specific guidelines on what makes the perfect landing page for them.
-As long as you adhere to their guidelines, you should be set!
+As long as you adhere to their policies, you should be set!